MadGenius88/UDP-socket/README.md

 It's simple.
 We can use `gethostbyname` function to get IP address from hostname.

 ## UDP Client/Server Outline:
-# Create a UDP client & server in either Go, Node.js, or Python
+# Create a UDP client & server
     It should have a command line flag that specifies the port and another flag to specify what host:port it should connect and send data to
     This can be one application, that can act as either server/client, or two separate applications Send one IPv4 UDP packet every two seconds with a payload of data